Principal Investigator

 Stuart Rollo

 Stuart is a postdoctoral research fellow at the Centre for International Security Studies at the University of Sydney.
 His research focuses on geopolitics, imperial history, and the US-China relationship.
-He is currently investigating the geopolitical implications of quantum technology as part of the CISS Quantum Meta-Ethics project.
 Stuart writes regularly on international affairs, politics, and cultural issues in Australian and international media.

 Jayson Waters